Cyber00011011/Cyber00011011.github.io/_posts/2021-2-09-OfficeDocsTheMacroView.md

 End Sub
 ```

-The third method involves calling out to Powershell and using another program (in this case PowerShell) to download the desired file.
+The previous two techniques will generate an outbound network connection from the Office executables which could appear as a red flag to a defender .The third method involves calling out to Powershell and using another program (in this case PowerShell) to download the desired file.
 Like the two examples above this code has the same end result of downloading the google logo into the AppData folder.
 In this example however you can clearly see PowerShell pop up and know that another process has been started.
 Attackers will typically get fancier then this example code and will often Encode parameters to hide URL's.
 The Windows 10, Attack Surface Reduction rule for [**Block all Office applications from creating child processes**](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction#block-all-office-applications-from-creating-child-processes) would mitigate the below example as it would prevent Office from launching PowerShell.

 ```
 Sub Download_File_Powershell()